-Signifies that a student is in serious academic jeopardy.
+Academic Probation - Signifies that a student is in serious academic jeopardy.
 A student on probation must remove grade deficiencies during the subsequent semester or during summer session.
-Failure to do so may result in academic dismissal from the college.
+Failure to do so may result in academic dismissal from the College.
 Students on academic probation are required to carry a reduced class load (fewer than 15 credit hours) and may be restricted from participation in extra-curricular activities.
 Probation and dismissal standards are outlined in the following chart:

-Students in two year (4 semester) programs:
+Students in two-year (4 semester) program:

-Cumulative Cumulative GPAs Between the

-Credit Hours Following Ranges Result In:
+Cumulative Credit Hours Cumulative GPAs Ranges Result In:

 Attempted Probation Dismissal

 12+ 1.25 to 1.75 1.249 or lower

 30+ 1.50 to 1.75 1.499 or lower

 45+ 1.75 to 1.99 1.749 or lower

-Students in one year (2 semester) programs:
+Students in one-year (2 semester) program:

-Cumulative Credit Hours Cumulative G Following R PAs Between the anges Result In:
+Cumulative Credit Hours Cumulative GPAs Ranges Result

 Attempted Probation Dismissal

 12+ 1.50 to 1.99 1.499 or lower